 Kante blow for Chelsea as coronavirus rules midfielder out of key Champions League & Premier League fixtures

-N'Golo Kante had been hoping to rediscover his best form for Chelsea after shaking off a groin injury, but he is now back on the sidelines due to a positive coronavirus test and is set to sit out key Champions League and Premier League fixtures.
+N'Golo Kante had been hoping to rediscover his best form for Chelsea after shaking off a groin injury, but he is now back on the sidelines due to a positive coronavirus test and will sit out key Champions League and Premier League fixtures.

 The World Cup-winning midfielder is only three outings into a return to action after sitting out three games with a muscular complaint.